lanchuhuong/Geospatial-Visualization/README.md

 # Geospatial-Visualization

-In this project, we learn how to read spatial data, manipulate and process spatial data, and carry out spatial visualizations.
+In this project, we learn how to read spatial data, manipulate and process spatial data, and carry out spatial visualizations using geopandas, plotly and folium